The California Academy of Sciences (CAS) is “an aquarium, rainforest, planetarium, and natural history museum–all under one living roof.”

 What to Do There

-The Academy is home to lots of fun, fascinating, and informative exhibits as it’s the only place in the world where you can explore an aquarium, planetarium, and natural history museum all under one roof.
+The Academy is home to lots of fun, fascinating, and informative exhibits.
+In fact, it’s the only place in the world where you can explore an aquarium, planetarium, and natural history museum all under one roof.
 A few exhibit highlights include:

 Tusher African Hall